ericmogu/ericmogu/README.md

 <h2 align="left">Hi 👋!
-My name is Eric Montenegro and I'm a Data Engineer, from Colombia</h2>
+My name is Eric Montenegro and I'm a Data Engineer interested for Data Science, from Colombia</h2>

 ###